vinhcsed/cs1-p1-starter/README.md

 2 # C C C
 3 # # # #
 ```

+### Extra Credit (+25%)
+* Only attempt this extra credit portion if you have completed the main program.
+* Update your canoe generation algorithm to allow vertical canoes.
+* Write a short summary in `EXTRA.txt` describing how your algorithm works.

 ## Submission
 1. Remember to *commit* and *push* your changes to this repository.